 The policies state that all complaints shall be investigated in a timely manner, which may involve seeking additional information from the complainant and consultation with affected parties.
-The policies require that the complainant be notified, in writing, of the investigation undertaken, what the investigation will consist of, whether the complainant will be contacted for further information about the complaint, the time frame expected for resolution, and the contact information of the person(s) to whom the complainant may make inquiries regarding the progress and status of the investigation.
+The policies require that the complainant be notified, in writing, of the investigation undertaken, what the investigation will consist of, whether the complainant will be contacted for further information about the complaint, the time frame expected for resolution, and the contact information of the person(s) to whom the complainant may make inquiries regarding the progress and status of the investigation and the documentation that will be provided to the individual following the investigation.
 The policy identifies the agent responsible for sending out the above-noted letter and the time-frame within which the letter will be sent to the individual.
 Further, the policies state that the individual making the privacy complaint shall also be advised that he or she may make a complaint to the Information and Privacy Commissioner of Ontario if there are reasonable grounds to believe that the Act or its regulation has been or is about to be contravened and the contact information for the Information and Privacy Commissioner of Ontario shall also be provided.